Panama Canal to Ireland

 March 1984 to August 1985

-And so, back to the Big City, Panama this time, to arrange for transit of the Canal, a time-consuming and tiresome business.
-We had to deal not only with the American administrators of the Canal itself (fortunately they still run the thing although the land around has reverted to the Panamanians) but also with the local authorities in the port of Balboa, where we stayed at the yacht club.
-(Incidentally, Keats got it wrong – it was not “stout Cortez” who “with eagle eyes he stared at the Pacific, and all his men look’d at each other with a wild surmise, silent, upon a peak in Darien”, but Balboa.
+The Spanish explorer Vasco Nunez de Balboa was the first European to lead an expedition to have seen or reached the Pacific from the New World.
+Incidentally, Keats got it wrong – it was not “stout Cortez” who “with eagle eyes he stared at the Pacific, and all his men look’d at each other with a wild surmise, silent, upon a peak in Darien”, but Balboa.
 What lovely imagery, nevertheless.
-Balboa then claimed not only the Pacific but all lands bordering it for Spain, in a supremely Cook-like piece of arrogance.
+Balboa then claimed not only the Pacific for Spain but also all lands bordering the ocean.

-Because the Balboa Yacht Club was an inconveniently located and expensive rip-off we arranged to transit as soon as possible, which was three days later.
+Because the yacht club named after him was an inconveniently located and expensive rip-off we had arranged to transit as soon as possible, which was three days after we arrived.
 Yachts have to carry crew (four in addition to the skipper) to handle lines, and an “advisor”, a canal employee of lower status than a qualified pilot, who tells the skipper what to do.
-We took a couple from another yacht, with whom we did the transit all over again on their boat five days later, and an Australian girl now in her third year travelling round the world on boats.
-The whole transit takes a long day, during which we covered about 50 miles.
-The “up” locks are extremely turbulent as the water churns in through the immense lock gates, and again when the big ship a few feet in front, with whom we shared each lock, turned his prop to assist the locomotive tugs which run on rails alongside.
-For these up-locks we were tied to a tug which was going through with the ship.
+For crew we took a couple from another yacht, Americans Al and Sharon from Kealoha, with whom we did the transit all over again on their boat five days later, and an Australian girl then in her third year travelling round the world on boats.

-After transiting the Panama Canal, for a couple of days we lay at the “Flats” anchorage, made famous by all the world-girdling sailors who, in their books, have complained about the long and splashy row to the Panama Canal Yacht Club.
-Now, outboards are allowed in the harbour, so this is no longer a problem; but the anchorage is a little exposed to the trade winds, which seemed strong to those of us who had been softened by so much light air on the Pacific coast, and as soon as a berth became available at the club we moved in.
+For a couple of days we lay at "the flats" anchorage, which had been made famous by many world-girdling sailors who, in their books, had complained about rowing the long and splashy distance to the Panama Canal Yacht Club near Colon.
+However, when we were there outboard motors were allowed in the harbour, so this was no longer a problem.
+But the anchorage felt isolated and was exposed to the trade winds, which seemed strong to those of us who had been softened by so much light air on the Pacific coast, and as soon as a berth became available at the club we moved in.

 The Panama Canal Yacht Club we found to be a far more welcoming facility than its counterpart at Balboa, and with lower rates for proper berths with water and power.
 It is in the port of Cristobal, previously in the Canal Zone, half a mile from the notorious city of Colon.

-The French, after their abortive attempt to build a canal, left a legacy of charming French colonial buildings in Panama, and Colon might once have looked like a little New Orleans.
-Now, with grinding poverty and massive unemployment, it is every sleazy, steamy tropical port rolled into one.
-Gangs roam the streets, petty criminals whose activities are ignored; two were reputedly concentrating on transient yacht crews, and a couple of people were mugged while we were there.
-But both were disobeying one or other of the following rules: walk the streets in the daytime only, stay on the main roads, wear no jewellery and carry minimum cash.
+The French, after abandoning their abortive attempt to build a canal through the isthmus, left a legacy of charming French colonial buildings in Panama.
+Colon might once have looked like a little New Orleans and, indeed, at first sight it looked like a clean and attractive town.
+However, with grinding poverty and massive unemployment, it had become very run down.
+Gangs were roaming the streets, petty criminals whose activities were ignored; two were reputedly concentrating on transient yacht crews, and a couple of yachties were mugged during the time we were there.
+But both of these were disobeying one or other of the following rules: walk the streets in the daytime only, stay on the main roads, wear no jewelry and carry minimum cash.
 We wore our scruffiest clothes to venture forth, and tried to look cool and tough!

-We had several friends at the PCYC, including Townson in “Blue Waters” tied across the dock from us, with his wife and two teenage daughters.
-He also cruises with a monkey, two talking parrots, a dog and a cat (which produced four kittens).
+We made several friends at the PCYC, including Townson in “Blue Waters”, tied across the dock finger from us, with his wife and two teenage daughters.
+They were running the small resort on Jesusita Island in Costa Rica when we last saw them.
+They were cruising with a monkey, two talking parrots, a dog and a cat (which produced four kittens).
 It was marvellous free entertainment to watch the monkey tease the parrot, and listen to the birds chatter.
 The charming Cuna Indian ladies from the San Blas islands, who came to the club to sell their beautiful “molas” (traditional colourful embroidery), brought their whole families down to see this floating zoo!

 The Bay Islands of Honduras

-This was an interesting sail navigationally, taking us as it did round a prominent but difficult corner of the western Caribbean, with the notorious Cabo Gracias a Dios at the apex of the two faces of the Mosquito Coast of Nicaragua and Honduras.
+This was an interesting sail navigationally under wind power, taking us as it did round a prominent but difficult corner of the western Caribbean, with the notorious Cabo Gracias a Dios at the apex of the two faces of the Mosquito Coast of Nicaragua and Honduras.
 Reefs and shoals extend out for 150 miles.
-Ships must take a huge detour these rocky shallows, but small craft have two other choices: hugging the Nicaraguan coast through the Mosquito Channel or finding a way through the reefs.
-We chose the latter course; our satnav would bolster our celestial navigation, especially at night, and we did not fancy the real chance of being apprehended by the Nicaraguan navy or in some other way being involved in local conflicts.
-(The channel reportedly could even have been mined!)
+Big ships must take a huge detour in deep sea around these rocky shallows, but small craft have two other choices: hugging the Nicaraguan coast through the Mosquito Channel or finding a way through the reefs.
+We chose the latter course; our satnav would bolster our celestial navigation, especially at night, and we did not fancy the real chance of being apprehended by the Nicaraguan navy or in some other way being involved in local conflicts too close to the coast.
+(The Mosquito Channel reportedly could even have been mined!)
 For some 36 hours we sailed in an average depth of 30 metres, rounding the cape about 40 miles off.
-Fortunately, having no propeller, we had a commanding breeze, 20-25kn SSE, and we made good time to Coxen’s Hole, where we negotiated some more offshore reefs before sailing into the bay anchorage off the little town.
+Fortunately, having no propeller, we enjoyed a commanding breeze, a 20-25 knot SSE, and we made good time to Coxen’s Hole on the south side of Roatan.
+On approach we had to negotiate yet more offshore reefs before sailing into the bay, enclosed by a little island offshore, anchoring by ourselves off the little town.

 Clearing in was fun.
-No officials appeared, so I went shore to see what the formalities were, if any.
-Meanwhile, a large local man had swum out to the yacht and faced an alarmed Norma, whom he informed that he was indeed the Capitan del Puerto.
+No officials appeared, so I went ashore to see what the formalities were, if any.
+Meanwhile, a muscular local man swam out to the yacht and faced an alarmed Norma, whom he informed that he was indeed the Capitan del Puerto.
 He returned later in uniform and drank most of our beer stocks while we fended off his attempts to impose “unofficial” fees and charges.
 Instead, he took the remainder of the beer home with him.

-This is an almost unknown and little-visited part of the world, with the only tourists drawn from scuba divers keen to see the deep, steep drop-offs of the fringing reef, and from the few yacht charterers enticed down from the States by the CSY company.
-Most Americans, we were told, are out-and-out scared of “war-torn” Central America, and it didn’t look as though CSY could be making any money.
-They were kind enough to dig out a suitable but bent three bladed prop for us from under a work bench, and after I spent a morning bashing it into shape, by repeated free-diving I managed to fit it.
-After trimming its tips to clear the hull, it worked well enough to get us all the way to Florida, where we had the job done properly.
+This was an almost unknown and little-visited part of the world, with the only tourists drawn from scuba divers keen to see the deep, steep drop-offs of the fringing reef, and from the few yacht charterers enticed down from the States by the CSY company.
+Most Americans, we were told, were out-and-out scared of “war-torn” Central America, and it didn’t look as though CSY could be making any money.
+They were kind enough to dig out from under a work bench a suitable but bent three bladed prop (a charterer had hit coral).
+I spent a morning bashing it into shape with a heavy hammer on an anvil.
+Back at the boat, by way of repeated free-diving with a snorkel I managed to take off the hub of the old propeller and managed to bolt on the new one.
+After trimming its tips to clear the hull, it worked well enough to get us all the way to Florida, where we had the job re-done professionally.

 The original Indian population of the Bay Islands was decimated by Spanish slavers.
 Settlements by the 17th century were established by the pirates of the Caribbean, but when the centre of pirate operations shifted to the Pacific, British settlers quietly moved into many areas in and near the Gulf of Honduras, including Providence, the Mosquito Coast, Belize and the Bay Islands.
 The islands were formally declared a colony of Britain in 1852, under the direction of Belize, but nine years later were ceded to a disinterested Honduras.
 The islanders enjoyed self-management of their affairs for the next century, but recently the Honduras government has decided to “Spanishise” the islands by making Spanish a compulsory language in schools (most islanders speak English with a lilting, Caribbean-Irish-Scottish accent), sending in Spanish-speaking officials from the mainland and establishing island settlements for poverty-struck mainlanders.
 None of these moves seems at all popular with the islanders with whom we spoke!